svc333/overview/glossary/glossary.md

 {: #x2004539}

 The period of time after an app is started on a mobile device and the quality assurance product is notified to begin collecting app behavior, issues, and problems.

+### signature key
+{: #x8250375}

+An encryption key that is used by the crypto unit administrator to sign commands that are issued to the crypto unit.

 ### signCert
 {: #x9826026}